CDFwanderer/iPacker/README.md

 * Manage an inventory with all your items
 * Create, store and edit packs, based on your inventory

-The project is, at the moment based on an sqlite3-database for storing the data, with tree tables:
+The project is, at the moment based on an sqlite3-database for storing the data, with three tables:

 Items | Item Pack | PackTravel
 ------------ | ------------- | -------------